About Andros island

 Want to know why Andros is a fantastic holiday destination?

-- It is only 2 hours away from Athens, with easy access in two hours by ferry, and also easily accessible from Mykonos island
+- It is only 2 hours away from Athens, and easily accessible from Mykonos island.

-- It manages to remain unspoiled from vast tourism and yet offers a variety of things to do in Andros
+- It manages to remain unspoiled from the vast tourism development.

-- It is the first island in Europe to have its hiking paths recognised by the European Ramblers Association for their quality and special beauty, which is why hiking in Andros is a surely a recommended experience
+- It is the first island in Europe with hiking paths recognised by the European Ramblers Association for their quality and unique beauty, which is why hiking in Andros is a surely a recommended experience.

-- Only 10 min drive from Gavrio, the port of Andros, which is also one of the two main towns on the island
+- The port of Andros, which is also one of the two main towns on the island, is only a 10 min drive from Gavrio.

-- With easy access to a variety of beautiful beaches, restaurants and taverns, entertainment and shopping areas, sports facilities and medical care
+- Easy access to a variety of beautiful beaches, restaurants, taverns, shopping areas, sports facilities and medical care.

-- Close to the exceptional, remote beach of Fellos, only 15-20 min walk away
+- The exceptional beach of Fellos is only 15-20 min walk away.

-- The villa construction on a hill slope offers privacy and fantastic sea view, without feeling excluded
+- Beautifully situated on a hill slope offers privacy and fantastic sea view.

-- The location joins harmoniously the beauty of the sea with the calm of the mountainside, offering breathtaking view of the Aegean Sea and the green valley below
+- The location combines harmoniously the beauty of the sea with the serenity of the mountainside, offering breathtaking views of both the Aegean Sea and the mountainous hillsides.

 Key Facts about Andros

-The name of the island most probably originates from General Andros from Crete, legendary colonizer of the Minoan times.
-Archaeological excavations prove the existence of developed settlements, dating back to Mycenaean times or even earlier.
-The island becomes historically known during the Geometric period (9th-7th century BC), as it is proved by traces of a settlement found in Zagora, at the south-western part of the island, close to Zaganiari.
-On May 10th, 1821, Theofilos Kairis declared the War of Independence, thus marking the starting point of the island’s recent history, during which Andros reached the peak of its economic prosperity, thanks to its ships.
+Archaeological excavations prove the existence of developed settlements, dating back to Mycenaean times.
+On May 10th, 1821, Theofilos Kairis declared the War of Independence, marking the start of the island’s recent history, during which Andros reached the peak of its economic prosperity, thanks to its rich naval tradition.
 It is worth mentioning that Andriot Dimitris Moraitis initiated Greece-North America line in the beginning of the 20th century, while in 1939 Andros was second to Piraeus regarding ship registration.

 Geography and more

-The nature of Andros has a lot to offer.
-The lush vegetation includes oaks, centuries old plane trees, cypresses, olive trees, walnut and lemon trees.
-Andros island in Greece is also famous for its numerous springs.
+The lush vegetation includes oaks, century old plane trees, cypresses, olive trees, walnut and lemon trees.
+Our island in Greece is also famous for its numerous springs.
 The most famous is the Spring of Sariza.
 The mineral water of Sariza is best known for properties which aid kidney problems, is bottled in Sariza and distributed all over Greece.
 Other renowned springs of Andros are Lezina, Zenio at Kouvara, Koumoulos at Menites, Meliti and Metohi at Strapourgies, Abyssos at Levadia, and Akoe and Levada at Lamyra.
-The villages of Andros are ideal for touring.
-The busiest and most beautiful is Andros Town (Hora), the capital of the island, while nice places are also Gavrion, Batsi, Korthi, Apoikia and Paleopolis.
-The beaches of Andros are made of fine white sand and small pebbles.
-Some of them are so remote that they can be accessed only by boat.